JumpStart Adventures 4th Grade: Sapphire Falls

-JumpStart Adventures 4th Grade: Sapphire Falls is a personal computer game released by Knowledge Adventure on December 3, 1999 to replace their earlier JumpStart Adventures 4th Grade: Haunted Island released in 1996, which is, compared to its predecessor, more kid-friendly.
+JumpStart Adventures 4th Grade: Sapphire Falls is a personal computer game released by Knowledge Adventure on December 3, 1999 to replace their earlier JumpStart Adventures 4th Grade: Haunted Island released in 1996.

 Gameplay and plot

 In the game, a hairy, bipedal creature invades an old, abandoned mine in the town of Sapphire Falls.
 Scaring away tourists, the creature succeeds in stealing a mysterious treasure map that no one has ever been able to read.
 Two aspiring fourth-grade reporters named Sally and T.J. along with their pint-sized dog Gizmo travel to the mine to solve the mystery.